 There’s a general range of acceptability for male hormones, testosterone included.
 Let’s say Current You is in the lower end of that range.
 That dip in your levels isn’t significant unless you’re feeling any of the symptoms above.
 If that’s the case, a physician can clinically determine the reason you’re feeling the way you do—your malaise—is due to a lack of testosterone or an imbalance of hormones.

 I know this because I went through it.

-As an obsessively healthy 35-year-old man (currently 39), I started experiencing these symptoms: a lack of focus, horrible sleep, inability to concentrate.
+As an obsessively-healthy 35-year-old man (currently 39), I started experiencing these symptoms; a lack of focus, horrible sleep, and inability to concentrate.
 My doctors thought it was a figment of my imagination or that I was depressed.
 Finding the culprit took six months of specialist meetings, hours and hours of my time.
-But I finally had concrete proof that I wasn’t crazy: I had the hormone levels of an 80-year-old man.
+But I finally had concrete proof I wasn’t crazy: I had the hormone levels of an 80-year-old man.
 After treatment, my life turned around.
 Completely.
-And I learned that nearly 40 percent of men have the same problems, but never are able to remedy them.
+And I learned that nearly 40 percent of men have the same problems but never are able to remedy them.

 So I made it my personal mission to make sure that men have confidence as they age.